krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 eternal presences.

-Many of the most interesting questions in the presence calculus involve reasoning about the dynamics of a domain under the epistemic uncertainty introduced by such presences.
+Many of the most interesting questions in the presence calculus involve reasoning about the signal dynamics of a domain under the epistemic uncertainty introduced by such presences.

 #### A note on epistemology

-Presence assertions give us the ability to assign *provenance* to a presence—
-not just *what* we know, but *how* we know it.
+Presence assertions give us the ability to assign *provenance* to a presence— not just *what* we know, but *how* we know it.
 This is essential in
-representing complex systems where the observer and the act of observation
-are first-class concerns.
+representing complex systems where the observer and the act of observation are first-class concerns.

 Further, since reasoning about time and history is a primary focus of the calculus, presences with unknown beginnings or endings provide a way to